-Last month Helper4U.In got selected for the “Business Accelerator Program For Women-Led Small & Growing Businesses in Mumbai by Technoserve & Blackstone Charitable Trust”.
+Last month Helper4U.Ingot selected for the “Business Accelerator Program For Women-Led Small & Growing Businesses in Mumbai by Technoserve & Blackstone Charitable Trust”.
 Besides mentoring by business leaders, the program entails a 2-month workshop with fellow women entrepreneurs at SP Jain College Mumbai.
 I looked forward to the program hoping that it will give insights into some pertinent issues related to my Job Seekers.
 And the first session itself led the way to the clearing of the Helpers.

 Our biggest challenge so far has been to get people from slums to work for us.
-We had thought it would be a cake walk to reach people in slums: people living in slums would lap up the opportunity to work among people they stay with.
+We had thought it would be a cakewalk to reach people in slums: people living in slums would lap up the opportunity to work among people they stay with.
 But, we soon found that people across age, gender or financial strata wanted to work in “a nice office”.

-This led to the emphasis on the fact that for this segment respect as a human is an important retention.
-Since they have no apparent control over the money, education they have.
+This led to the emphasis on the fact that for this segment respect as a human is important retention.
+Since they have no apparent control over the money, the education they have.
 They greatly value what they can control: the respect they get.
 So, as a domestic employer if you too want to have a long-lasting relationship with your helpers, just treat them with respect, as a fellow equal human.

 The second lesson of the day was how lack of education & consequently exposure impacts how they do their job.

 We have often had employers tell us that house helpers do not turn up on the promised time for an interview.
 Take full days off even when there is a death or marriage of someone in the neighborhood.
 The discussion during the session clarified that this is not because they don’t value their jobs.
-But because they have simply never been exposed to or counselled about the consequences of their actions.
+But because they have simply never been exposed to or counseled about the consequences of their actions.